 “You can’t please everyone” is a popular saying for a reason.
 But sometimes in e-commerce, it feels like you’re trying to do exactly that.
-You’re trying to facilitate a smooth shopping experience from start to finish while also acquiring new customers through effective marketing and handling order fulfillment logistics.
-Seeing negative reviews on your website can range from mildly frustrating to downright worrisome, as it’s only natural to fret about their potential impact on your bottom line.
+You’re trying to facilitate a smooth shopping experience from start to finish.
+While also acquiring new customers through effective marketing.
+Together with handling order fulfilment logistics.
+Seeing negative reviews on your website can range from mildly frustrating to downright worrisome.
+It’s only natural to fret about their potential impact on your bottom line.

 Honest Feedback Builds Trust with Shoppers